Ohio Product Liability Attorney Reviewing Space Heater Recalls and representing plaintiffs nationwide in burn injury lawsuits

 Joe Lyon is a highly-rated and experienced Cincinnati catastrophic injury lawyer and Ohio product liability attorney who is well versed in the science, economic impact, and human loss that such an injury or death has on the victim’s life and their family.

-Legal Options for Defective Space Heaters
+Defective Space Heaters

 Burn injuries can cause severe scarring, nerve damage, disfigurement, permanent disability and serious pain and suffering.
 Burn victims, whose injuries are the result of defective products, may have a viable legal claim against a negligent company that manufactured defective space heaters and failed to warn consumers of the risks of injury.